Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Experiments

 \subsection{Experiment Settings}

-\textbf{Debate Configurations.} For homogeneous debate, we choose double \texttt{Qwen2.5-3B-Instruct} as the stable settings with stable instruction following and problem-solving ability.
-To construct a heterogeneous debate system with enough epistemic divergence and tolerable aleatoric uncertainty, we selected two different models with generational differences from the Qwen series as \texttt{Qwen2.5-3B-Instruct} and \texttt{Qwen3-4B-Instruct-2507} \cite{yang2024qwen2,yang2025qwen3}.
+\textbf{Debate Configurations.} For homogeneous debate, we use two \texttt{Qwen2.5-3B-Instruct} agents as $A0$ and $A1$, which provide a stable same-model setting with reliable instruction following and math reasoning ability.
+To construct a heterogeneous debate system with model diversity while keeping instruction-following ability comparable, we select two different models with generational differences from the Qwen series as \texttt{Qwen2.5-3B-Instruct} ($A0$) and \texttt{Qwen3-4B-Instruct-2507} ($A1$) \cite{yang2024qwen2,yang2025qwen3}.

-\paragraph{Datasets} The agents are trained on the MATH dataset \cite{hendrycks2021measuring} with 7,500 training samples using a two-round-debate training protocol with $T_{train}=2$.
-This efficient setup tests our hypothesis that effective debate requires balancing accuracy and informativeness in localized sequential rounds of interaction, which enables the debate modes to be extended to a longer-term process.
+\textbf{Datasets.} The agents are trained on the MATH dataset \cite{hendrycks2021measuring} with 7,500 training samples using a two-round-debate training protocol with $T_{train}=2$.
+This setup evaluates whether a debate policy learned from short local interactions can generalize to longer inference-time debates rather than requiring expensive long-horizon training.
 During inference, we extend the debate to $T_{test}=5$ rounds to evaluate robustness and generalization against mode collapse.
-We assess in-distribution performance on MATH500 test datset with 500 samples and generalization capability on out-of-distribution tasks ranging from grade-school math (GSM8K \cite{cobbe2021training}) to olympiad-level competitions (AMC2023, AIME24, AIME25 \cite{amc2023,aops_aime_2024, aops_aime_2025}).
+We assess in-distribution performance on MATH500 dataset with 500 samples from MATH and generalization capability on out-of-distribution tasks ranging from grade-school math (GSM8K \cite{cobbe2021training}) to olympiad-level competitions (AMC2023, AIME24, AIME25 \cite{amc2023,aops_aime_2024, aops_aime_2025}).

-\textbf{Baselines.} We validate our method against three baselines: (1) Zero-Shot MAD as the standard inference baseline; and (2) Standard IPPO, a multi-agent baseline without uncertainty guidance, to verify the necessity of our proposed regulating mechanisms.
-Implementation details and hyperparameters are provided in Appendix \ref{app:umad_details}.
+\textbf{Baselines.} We compare UMAD with Zero-Shot MAD and Standard IPPO in the main table.
+Zero-Shot MAD serves as the inference-time debate baseline, while Standard IPPO is a multi-agent RL baseline without uncertainty guidance.
+In Appendix~\ref{app:supply_au_eu}, we further include a strong Single-GRPO Pair baseline, where each model is independently fine-tuned with standard GRPO settings for 15 epochs until convergence and then evaluated under the same debate protocol.
+This baseline uses more standalone training than UMAD and tests whether gains come merely from stronger individual models.
+Unless otherwise specified, all main results are averaged over five evaluation seeds, and the reported $\pm$ values indicate evaluation variability across seeds.